LewisJEllis/nantalk/deckset.md

 ---

-## ...that one NaN is unlikely to be equal to another NaN!
+## ...that one NaN is unlikely to be the same as another NaN!

 ---